54696d654a6f6c74/html-injector/README.md

 ## Who is this for?
 - Those that want JSX without the bloat.
-- Those that hate seeing a triple digit lost dependcy list when isntalling a package.
+- Those that hate seeing a triple digit dependcy list when isntalling a package.
 - Those that need an HTML generator that's lightweight and extensible.

 ## Installation